zhangyiza/Weighted_KNN_air_pollution/README.md

-# KNN_air_pollution
+# Weighted KNN_air_pollution
-a KNN model for air pollution data
+a weighted KNN model for air pollution data

 ##KNN-time and space